Decicus/DecAPI/readme.md

 - Run `php artisan migrate` from the command line in the base project directory.
 - Point your web server to the `/public` directory of the repo.
     - I recommend using apache2 and configuring it to set `AllowOverride` to `All` for the specific directory in the vhost, so the `.htaccess` file can set the settings.
+- Setup the task scheduler by pointing a cron entry to `* * * * * php /path/to/decapi/artisan schedule:run >> /dev/null 2>&1`.
+    - You can see what commands the scheduler runs in `app/Console/Kernel.php`.

 ## Documentation
 Documentation covering all the endpoints will be available at some point in the future, probably closer to the "full release" of this project.